Kavon Hakimzadeh

-Kavon "Hak" Hakimzadeh (Persian: کاوون حکیم زاده) (born 1960s) is an Iranian-American rear admiral in the US Navy.
-From August 2021 of April 2022, he served as the director of aircraft carrier requirements in the office of the Chief of Naval Operations.
+Kavon "Hak" Hakimzadeh (Persian: کیوان حکیمزاده) (born 1968) is an Iranian-American rear admiral in the US Navy.
+He has served as the commander of Carrier Strike Group 2 since June 16, 2024.
+He served as the director of joint/fleet operations of the United States Fleet Forces Command from 2022 to 2024, and as the director of aircraft carrier requirements in the office of the Chief of Naval Operations from 2021 to 2022.
 He previously served as commanding officer of the USS Harry S. Truman aircraft carrier from 2019 to 2021.
 On February 1, 2022, he was nominated for promotion to rear admiral.
-He is now the director of joint/fleet operations of the United States Fleet Forces Command.

 Early life

 Kavon Hakimzadeh was born in Texas in the 1960s to an Iranian father and American mother.
 When he was a baby, his family moved to Iran.

 Hakimzadeh attended an international school where they spoke both Persian and English.
 He kept the faith of his Southern Baptist mother.

 Hakimzadeh lived in Iran until 1979, when his family was forced to flee to the United States during the Islamic Revolution.